$5 million project aims to fix worst roads in Livingston Parish

 Thompson has lived on Doyle all of her life, but she can't recall ever seeing the road being repaired.
 She says driving on it has taken a toll on her vehicles.

-"Bad on your car, wheels because all of the holes and the roughness of it," Thompson said.
+"Bad on your car, wheels, because all of the holes and the roughness of it," Thompson said.

 The road is filled with potholes that collect rainwater, making them hard to spot and avoid when driving.